Synthesis of nanosensors for autonomous warning of damage and self-repairing in polymeric coatings†

-Polymeric materials are susceptible to small damage which is undetectable.
-Without timely and effective repair treatment, the damage may deteriorate the integrity of materials and ultimately result in the material failure and catastrophe.
-Autonomous warning and repairing the damage simultaneously is of great practical significance yet difficult to realize.
-Herein, we introduce a smart coating with autonomous warning of and repairing damage by simple incorporating nanosensors embedded with phenanthroline as a corrosion indicator and inhibitor.
-The electrochemical corrosion resulting from coating damage can be rapidly warned by a prominent orange red color in just five minutes.
-Accompanied with the warning function, the smart coating exhibits efficient repairing performance on defected region, as reflected from the disappearance of electrochemical admittance peak.
-This simple and powerful strategy dependent on single active component to achieve autonomous warning and repairing effect is highly expected to provide a new avenue for enhancing the security and longevity of other polymeric materials.
+Polymeric materials are susceptible to minor damage, which is undetectable.
+Without timely and effective repair treatment, the damage may deteriorate the integrity of the materials and ultimately result in material failure and catastrophe.
+Autonomous warning and simultaneous damage repair are of great practical significance yet difficult to realize.
+Herein, we introduce a smart coating with autonomous warning and repairing of damage by the simple incorporation of nanosensors embedded with phenanthroline as a corrosion indicator and inhibitor.
+The electrochemical corrosion resulting from coating damage can be rapidly indicated by a prominent orange-red color in just five minutes.
+In addition to the warning function, the smart coating exhibits efficient self-repairing in the defective region, as reflected from the disappearance of the electrochemical admittance peak.
+This simple and powerful strategy dependent on a single active component to achieve an autonomous warning and repairing effect is highly expected to provide a new avenue for enhancing the security and longevity of other polymeric materials.